MontiCore/EmbeddedMontiArc/Autopilot1/README.md

-EMADL agent for a single vehicle
+EMADL agent for a single vehicle on a long and curvy route